 - Outgoing interface–This is the router outgoing interface for the destination network.

 Another route it is showing is the Local (L) route.
-The difference between Local and Directly connected routes is that directly connected route is a route to network that is directly attached to the interface and Local is the route that belongs to the router/switch itself in the above example you can see that in the directly connected route the destination is 172.16.19.0/24 address but the destination in Local route is 172.16.19.1 which is configured on the same Router (Router5)
+The difference between Local and Directly connected routes is that a directly connected route is a route to a network that is directly attached to the interface and Local is the route that belongs to the router/switch itself in the above example you can see that in the directly connected route the destination is 172.16.19.0/24 address but the destination in Local route is 172.16.19.1 which is configured on the same Router (Router5)